 - Autism Guernsey runs the Amazing Club, which provides children with autism the opportunity to make friends with others who are not on the Spectrum.

-- The club is run in conjunction with the Youth Commission at the commission's premises on Les Ozouets Campus from 6pm-8pm on Tuesdays.
-Autism Guernsey is also involved with the Monday Club.
+- The club is run in conjunction with the Youth Commission at the commission's premises on Les Ozouets Campus on Tuesdays.

 - Beau Sejour Leisure Centre offers facilities and services for sports and leisure pursuits.

 - You can find out information about individual lessons for children with additional needs from the download on this page.

 - The Caritas Community Charitable Trust aims to establish a residential community which welcomes, supports and nourishes young people in difficulty.

 - Organised by the Guernsey Sports Association for the Disabled, this club provides an opportunity for young people (aged 14-plus) and adults of all abilities to participate in sporting activities such as table tennis, skittles, pool and more.

 - They meet on a Friday at the KGV clubhouse.
 For more information call 01481 258819.

 - The Guernsey Cricket Board promote Table Cricket, an all-ability game played on a table with rules similar to cricket.
 They run Table Cricket sessions , in association with Guernsey Lord's Taverners.
 If you would like more information contact Mark email: Mark@guernseycricket.com Tel 257332